 The duties associated with this position include:

-Contract administrator/chief negotiator for the University of Michigan/Lecturers’ Employees’ Organization (LEO) agreement.
-This involves:
+Contract administrator and chief negotiator for the University of Michigan/Lecturers’ Employees’ Organization (LEO) collective bargaining agreement.
+This role involves:

 participation in the development and delivery of contract training for deans, associate deans, chairs and other academic administrators;